carpentries-incubator/data-harvesting-for-agriculture/_episodes/06-Trial-Data.md

 > planting <- read_sf("data/asplanted_new.gpkg")
 > ~~~
 > {: .language-r}
->
->
->
 {: .callout}

-> ## Reading the Files
+### Reading the Files

->
-> In the next exercise we will bring these data into the R environment.
+In the next exercise we will bring these data into the R environment.
 We've already looked at the asplanted data in the geospatial lesson (and have read it in again here).
 Now let's see what variables are contained in the other files.

+> ## Exercise: Exploring Trial Data
 >
-{: .textchunk}

-> ## Exercise: Exploring Trial Data
 > Read the yield, trial, and as-applied files and explore the variables.
 For each file, identify what variables might we be interested in and why?
 >
 > > ## Solution
+> >
 > >
 > > ~~~
 > > nitrogen <- read_sf("data/asapplied_new.gpkg")